dh-tech/awesome-digital-humanities/README.md

 ## User Guides

 * [DH Tools for Beginners](https://medium.com/dh-tools-for-beginners) - A collection of tutorials about DH tools aiming at digital humanities researchers.
+* [forText](https://fortext.net) - Collection of german tutorials for the interpretation and visualization of literature.

 ## Organizations & Research Infrastructures